Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-02.md

-# FEW 2.4 Class 02 - Redux Review
+# FEW 2.4 Class 2 - Redux Review

 ## Review and Dig into Redux

+## Learing Objectives

 1. Define Actions, Reducers, and Store
 1. Use Redux to manage application state